eryph-org/samples/tutorial/README.md

 This folder contains some tutorials to learn the basics of catlet configuration.

+**Update**:
+You can also use the [eryph App](https://www.eryph.io/docs/eryph-app) for this tutorial instead of the command line.
+Just use the files from the tutorial in the catlet YAML editor of the eryph App.

 ## Getting Started

+Use the eryph app, go to Catlets, New Catlet and copy the Catlet YAML files from this tutorial into the YAML editor.

+**or**

 1. Clone this repository.
 2. Install eryph!
 See https://github.com/eryph-org/eryph/blob/main/src/apps/src/Eryph-zero/README.md